rtCamp/rtbiz-helpdesk/docs/staff/tickets/web_based_ticket_ui.md

 11. Created by - Time stamp when ticket was created.
 This is appended by the customer name who has creted the ticket.

-12. Last reply -  Time stamp when ticket was created.
-This is appended by the staff/customer name who has creted the ticket.
+12. Last reply -  Time stamp when last reply was added to the ticket.
+This is appended by the staff/customer name who has added the reply.

 13. Subscribe* - Option for a staff member to get updates for the communication on the ticket.
 The assignee of a ticket by default is a subscriber to that ticket.